We are currently offering positions for a select number of participants in 2018 on the following program dates:

 Humpback whales typically migrate through Mozambique between June and September.
 LTO is collecting data on these magnificent creatures, looking at surface behaviour and pod formation, never before studied in our area.

 As part of LTO’s team, you will be armed with a camera, binoculars and survey sheets in order to record sightings of humpback whales and any other megafauna that passes through (orcas, whale sharks, manta rays).
+You will also be trained in deploying hydrophones so we can record vocalisation data on humpback whales.

 You’ll be going out on the dive boat with the divers but will remain on the boat while the other volunteers dive, in order for you to conduct the whale surveys.